debragail/api_doc/source/protocols/vessel-charging/index.html.md

       <code class="field">start_at</code>
       <div class="type">optional</div>
     </td>
-    <td>The time at which the requester would like to arrive at charging station (if undefined, the arrival time will be ASAP).
+    <td>The time at which the requester would like to arrive at charger (if undefined, the arrival time will be ASAP).
 Specified as time in milliseconds since <a href="https://en.wikipedia.org/wiki/Unix_time" target="blank">Epoch/Unix Time</a></td>
   </tr>
   <tr>
     <td>